 For more information or to purchase these oils

-If you have a specific essential oil question, e-mail our expert
+If you have a specific essential oil question, e-mail

 The similarity to humans made horses and dogs ideal